Peripli/service-manager/docs/dev/setup.md

 >**Prerequisites:**
 >
->Setup Postgresql
+>Setup PostgreSQL
 >
->In order for the Service Manager to run locally, itrequires a >Postgresql DB.
+>In order for the Service Manager to run locally, it requires a PostgreSQL DB.
 >
 > * Install on your machine
 >
->    Windows users may follow [this guide]>>(http://www.postgresqltutorial.com/install-postgresql/) in order to install postgresql.
+>    Windows users may follow [this guide]>>(http://www.postgresqltutorial.com/install-postgresql/) in order to install PostgreSQL.
 >
 > * Spin up a postgres docker container
 >